google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/subscribing-a-user.md

 The first step is to get permission from the user to send them push messages and then we can get our hands on a `PushSubscription`.

 The JavaScript API to do this is reasonably straight forward, so let's step through the logic flow.

 ## Feature Detection

 First we need check if the current browser actually supports push messaging.
 We can check if push is supported with two simple checks.

-1. Check the *serviceWorker* API on the *navigator*.
+1. Check for *serviceWorker* on *navigator*.
-1. Check *PushManager* on  the *window*.
+1. Check for *PushManager* on *window*.

     if (!('serviceWorker' in navigator)) {
       // Service Worker isn't supported on this browser, disable or hide UI. return;
     }

     if (!('PushManager' in window)) {
       // Push isn't supported on this browser, disable or hide UI. return;
     }

 While browser support is growing quickly for both service worker and push messaging support, it's always a good idea to feature detect for both and